alliance-pcsg/primo-explore-custom-actions/README.md

     ```
     npm install primo-explore-custom-actions --save
     ```
+Alternatively, just copy the contents of `dist/module.js` into your `custom.js` file.

 ## Usage
 Once this package is installed, add `customActions` as a dependency for your custom module definition.